MARINE GENSET ALTERNATIVE

 Charge Acceptance Rate

-However, it is the charge acceptance rate of lead acid and gel batteries that is the biggest culprit.
+However, the charge acceptance rate of lead acid and gel batteries that is also a big culprit.

 As non-Lithium batteries rise in charge level, the Charge Acceptance Rate declines causing the alternator output to fall (kilowatt decreases), and the fuel consumption per kW soars.

-This means the charging process is increasingly inefficient.
+This means the charging process of lead acid chemistry is increasingly inefficient.

 However, there is often no load on a generator.
 Air conditioners may cycle to off because the room has cooled to the temperature set point.
 The net result is that AC generators on boats spend most of their time operating at between 0 percent load and 25 percent load.